Kair0s3/Rightup/2022/Jun/Standcon/writeup.md

 And with that, we have the final puzzle piece!
 The final password for the user is `!#udamnHACKER#!`.

 Finally, entering the password reveals the `TOP-SECRET` with empty text in the textbox.
-And although, this was part of the RE process as it was found under the `Config` code, I was randomly pressing on the `<TOP-SECRET>` text and it triggered the showing of text and scrolling down, there was the flag in clear text!
+And although, this was part of the RE process as it was found under the `Config` code, I was randomly pressing on the `<TOP-SECRET>` text and it triggered the showing of text and scrolling down, we have the flag in clear text!

 ![](images/Pasted%20image%2020220619025932.png)

-Credentials for this challenge
+Credentials/Passwords in this challenge
 ```
 Atlan.7z - 230K-YUI9-3XDE-R97Z-5X3D-L4E8
 KeePass DB - b503290174